 More than 3,400 workers lost their lives in work-related incidents from 2003 to 2016 (source: Safe Work Australia).
 Around 25 per cent of that occurred within the transport, postal and warehousing industries.
-Although the number of worker fatalities gradually gets lower each passing year, the ultimate goal is to achieve a “zero accidents” workplace.
+Although the number of worker fatalities gradually gets lower each passing year, the ultimate goal would be to achieve a ‘zero accidents’ workplace.

 But is it a realistic goal?
 Is it really possible to bring down the number of workplace accidents to zero (no injuries and fatalities at all) especially in busy warehouses and manufacturing facilities?

-Workplace accidents are costly because of reduced productivity, lost sales and costs on equipment repairs and workers’ compensation claim.
-More importantly, a single accident can result to a person’s disability or loss of a life.
+Workplace accidents are costly because of reduced productivity, lost sales, costs on equipment repairs and workers’ compensation claim.
+More importantly, a single accident can result in a person’s disability or loss of life.

-Add to that the wide range of variability in warehouse operations.
-There are peak times and there are weeks when orders and transactions are mountain-high.
+Add to that the wide range of variability in warehouse operations, there are peak times when orders and transactions are mountain-high.
 This then results to more back and forth driving and possibly longer driving hours.
 The combined complexity and variability plus the driver fatigue all contribute to higher chances of workplace accidents.

 Also, uncertainty and accidents are a natural part of life.
 Some people trip over their own feet and lose their balance while standing still for no good reason.
 It’s a universal rule that sometimes things just go wrong no matter how careful we are.